echoes-io/mcp-server/README.md

 ## Available Tools

-All tools operate on the timeline specified by the `ECHOES_TIMELINE` environment variable.
+All tools require a `timeline` parameter to specify which timeline to operate on.

 ### Content Operations
 - **`words-count`** - Count words and text statistics in markdown files